What are the different ways to create a bay, bow, or box window?

 In a bow window, all components are identical, so only one component can be selected.
 Changing this component changes them all.

-To create a bay, box, or bow window manually
+To create a bay, bow, or box window manually

-Bay, box, and bow windows can also be created manually using walls and standard windows.
+Bay, bow, and box windows can also be created manually using walls and standard windows.

-From the menu, choose Build> Wall> Exterior Wall and draw the walls for the bay/box/bow window in a clockwise manner.
+From the menu, navigate to Build> Wall> Exterior Wall and draw the walls for the bay, bow, or box window bump-out.

-Once the additional walls are in place, you will be able to add windows by selecting Build> Window> Window from the menu, and clicking in the wall where you would like to place the window.
+Once the additional walls are in place, you will be able to add windows by selecting Build> Window> Window from the menu, then clicking in the wall where you would like to place them.

-Take note of the fact that the three walls of the box window, and the invisible wall combine to form a complete room.
-If you again click on the Select Objects tool, and then double click in the middle of the box window room, the Room Specification dialog will display, and the values for Floor Height and Ceiling can be changed to alter the height of the box window as necessary.
+Take note of the fact that the three walls of the bay window, as well as the invisible wall segment, combine to form a complete room.
+Click on the Select Objects tool, highlight the bump-out room, then click on the Open Object edit tool.